Breastfeeding: Ideal for Infants

 - Local Breastfeeing Help - In Cochise County we are privileged to have several breastfeeding educators Countywide.
 Their credentials include: CLC (Certified Lactation Counselor) or CBE (Certified Breastfeeding Educator).
 For a local breastfeeding consultant please send an email to firstname.lastname@example.org or call 520-803-3912.
 The Cochise County Health Department, WIC or AMCH Programs can make an appointment for you to meet with a certified professional in the privacy and comfiort of your own home.

 - Other Resources to Find Breastfeeding Educators –You can find a breastfeeding educator with the Women, Infants and Children (WIC) Program or mother-to-mother support group meetings from La Leche League.
-You can also contact the National Breastfeeding Helpline at 1-800-994-9662 and speak directly with breastfeeding peer counselors.

 - International Board Certified Lactation Consultant (IBCLC) – Also called a "lactation consultant," this person is a credentialed breastfeeding professional with the highest level of knowledge and skill in breastfeeding support.
 IBCLCs are experienced in helping mothers to breastfeed comfortably by helping with positioning, latch, and a wide range of breastfeeding concerns.
 Many IBCLCs also are nurses, doctors, speech therapists, dieticians, or other kinds of health professionals.
 Ask your hospital or birthing center for the name of a lactation consultant who can help you.
 For more information, you can visit the "Find a Lactation Consultant" Directory.